Ugochukwuodinaka/International-Trade-And-Finance-Analysis/README.md

 ### Tools Used
 1. MySQL
     - Was used to:
-        1. Extract,
+        1. Clean
-        2. Clean,
-        3. Transform,
-        4. Load all the datasets for this analysis.
+        2. Transform all datasets for this analysis.

 2. Tableau (Was used to create dashboards for this analysis)
     - The following Tableau tools were incorporated: